 To create a subtle greenhouse vibe with this vignette I added a few different textures.
 Two of my favorite springtime textures are greenery & windows.
 Anytime I mix those together it gives the greenhouse vibe which always reminds me of spring.
 Texture is also one of my favorite ways to add a cozy element to any space which I did with all of the items pictured here from the windows to the lamp to the greenery to the ottoman and beyond.
 All the different textures work together to make this space look it’s coziest.

 Are you starting to bring out the spring decor in your home?
 I’d love to know which textures are your favorite for spring.
-Can’t wait to start sharing more spring ideas for your home on the blog.
+Can’t wait to start sharing more spring ideas like this spring vignette for your home on the blog.
 Thank you so much for stopping by the blog today and every day.
-Xx Liz Marie

 Windows, stool, lamp: vintage finds